rsyslog/rsyslog/source/lookup_tables.rst

 ----------------------

 The lookup table functionality is implemented via highly efficient algorithms.
-The string lookup is based on a parse tree and has O(1) time complexity.
-The array lookup is also O(1).
+The string lookup has O(log n) time complexity.
+The array lookup is O(1).
 In case of sparseArray, we have O(log n).

 To preserve space and, more important, increase cache hit performance, equal data values are only stored once, no matter how often a lookup